satyabackendeveloper/learning-backend/README.md

 2. Run `yarn install` to get all the node modules required for the project

+3. Copy .env.example to .env

+4. Copy ormconfig.json.example to ormconfig.json

-3. Run `npx typorm migration:run` to migrate schema to database
+5. Run `npx typorm migration:run` to migrate schema to database

-4. Run `yarn seed:run` to run seeds
+6. Run `yarn seed:run` to run seeds

-5. Run `yarn start` to start the server on PORT 3001.
+7. Run `yarn start` to start the server on PORT 3001.